Hewlbern/DataExploration/README.md

      - How deep learning can be used over the current coordination system "Masterlink".
 - How adopting these technologies could create improvements in:
      - Congestion and safety.
-     - Adoption of coordinated signalling in countries around the world simple.
+     - Adoption of coordinated signalling in countries around the world.
 - And a detailed explanation of the current system and it's obvious flaws.

 ## Background on the topic: